-Snorkel in Paradise at Uri Marine Park Malekula, Vanuatu
+Snorkel in Paradise at Uri Marine Park Malekula, Malampa Province

-If you dip your face into the sea at Uri Marine Park, colours will explode across your mask.
-This is the real deal!
-Uri is a seriously remote tropical island with a coral reef that would give the Barrier Reef a run for its money.
-Best of all, there’s not another tourist in sight, so you can forget where you are and let go and float your worries away.
+Uri is off the seriously remote tropical island of Malekula, and has a coral reef that would give anything in Queensland a run for its money.
+Best of all, there’s not another tourist in sight, so you can forget where you are, let go and float your worries away.

-You can expect to see giant clam shells and huge turtles glide past you surrounded by schools of exotic tropical fish; including translucent hound fish that look like they’ve got straws on their noses.
-If you're super lucky you might even see a majestic dugong amble past you.
+Expect to see giant clam shells on the sea floor and huge turtles glide past you surrounded by schools of exotic tropical fish, including translucent houndfish that look as though they’ve got straws for noses.
+If you're super lucky you might even see a majestic dugong swim past.
 The soft coral is an epic combination of purple, lime green, pink and tan.
-This is as good as it gets...just the sound of your breath...no mechanical sounds, just nature.
+This is as good as it gets.

-Once you have finished you snorkel, you'll be greeted by local, giggling children who have come down for a swim and a chat after school.
-Nothing on here is touristy or flashy, accomodation is basic - bungalows constructed from bamboo.
-There’s no power and no fuss but everything is idyllic and perfect.
+Once you have finished you snorkel, you'll be greeted by the locals kids, who’ll have come down for a swim and a chat after school.
+Nothing on here is touristy or flashy – accommodation comes in the form of basic bungalows constructed from bamboo.
+There’s no power and no fuss, but everything is idyllic and perfect.
 If you want to escape the hustle and bustle, Uri Marine Park is your place.

-- To watch the locals go about their daily village life – women weaving local pandanus fiber baskets or thatching
+- Watching the locals go about their daily village life

-- Uri is right next to Malekula Island which is culturally diverse and full of different tribes all with tours, walks and stories to tell
+- Uri is off Malekula, which is culturally diverse – the different tribes all offers tours and walks, accompanied by plenty of stories

 - Serious adventures off the beaten track take some organising.
 If your remote planning is not working, get on a flight and just go

-Getting here takes a day or two and a few hops – an international flight, a domestic flight, a bus, a boat and voila!
+Getting to Malekula takes a day or two.
+After your international flight, you’ll need to catch a domestic flight, a bus and boat.

 Allow a bit of time for planning and organising.
-We recommend emailing Air Vanuatu for international flight and domestic bookings (you’ll get 20% off the domestic flight this way) and they can likely book your bungalow too.
-Or if you want to make your flight bookings independently, message Santo Travel Centre who can help you with your bungalow and transfers.
+We recommend emailing Air Vanuatu for international flight and domestic bookings (you’ll get 20 per cent off the domestic flight this way) and ask about accommodation, too.
+If you want to make your flight bookings independently, message Santo Travel Centre, where someone can help you with your bungalow and transfers.

 If you can swim, you can snorkel.
-Take your time for the first few dips to get the hang of breathing through your ‘windpipe’ (local name for snorkel).
-You’re good to go.
+Take your time for the first few dips to get the hang of breathing through your ‘windpipe’, which is what the locals call the snorkel.